davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 - Lack of empathy
 - Cognitive dissonance
 ## Monocultures (agriculture)
 Agricultural monocultures, or the practice of monocropping, **means growing the same crop on the same land year after year**.
 The main reasons for monocropping is the potential overall profitability, productivity, and efficiency.
+Another important reason for monocropping is predictability.
+When timber came from planted rows of trees instead of complex forests it became much easier to calculate current and future yields.
 Like many other predicaments agricultural monocultures provide potential short-term benefits while likely resulting in long-term cascades of problems.

-> He woke once more to external reality, looked round him, knew what he saw - knew it, with a sinking sense of horror and disgust, for the recurrent delirium of his days and nights, the nightmare of swarming indistinguishable sameness.
->
->  - Aldous Huxley, Brave New World

 Connected to:
 - Agriculture